-- Grid order is assigned by class season points to date, followed by previous season class points, followed by the order in which entries were received.
-Alternate methods may be used, including qualifying, if announced in advance of the event. - Race grids are limited to a maximum 50 motorcycles.
+- Grid order is determined by lap times achieved during a declared qualifying session, typically the last practice session on Saturday.
+Grid order for an event may be determined by alternative methods, including gridding by class season points to date, previous season class points, and/or the order in which entries were received. - Race grids are limited to a maximum 50 motorcycles.
 Entries received beyond that number will be put on a waiting list in the order received. - Grid positions are posted at the base of the Pro Pit Tower.
 Unless Scoring is notified of an error at least 30 minutes before your race your grid position will not be adjusted. - The Starter has authority to add an additional grid position to a row if necessary. - When a race start involves more than one wave a full empty grid row will separate each wave.
 Riders in all waves following the initial wave must maintain their clutch hand clearly in the air until the preceding wave receives the green flag. - Known Fast Racer (KFR).
 One race weekend per class per season, before close of Registration, a rider may petition the Membership Representative to be placed further forward on the grid if 1) the rider records a Saturday practice time within 104% of the best lap in the requested race class in the last dry race, or 2) the rider demonstrates extraordinary past results (example: professional racing, club champion), and 3) the rider has not competed in that class in the current OMRRA season.
 KFR grid positions are assigned to the second and subsequent rows, one position to the right of the last normal grid position in that row, with priority determined by better recorded practice lap times that weekend.
 KFR is not applied during events when qualifying is used to establish grid order.
 In cases of significant speed differential KFR may be applied at the discretion of the Membership Representative more than once per season.